Meet The Band

 Scott Nadelson - Trumpet

 Scott is an avid chamber musician and the founder of C Street Brass.
 He brings a unique artistic versatility to the group that enables him to showcase his skills through classical, jazz, commercial, and chamber music.
-He also brings a blind enthusiasm for all Apple products.

 Scott began his love affair with trumpet at the age of 12, studying from New York freelancing god Chris Jaudes and was one of two trumpet performers to win the prestigious New Jersey State Governors School award.
 While earning his MM’ from Carnegie Mellon and his BM’ from Peabody Conservatory Scott not only honed his love for music but for great coffee, rye whiskey, and barbeque as well.